OtherRealms/Shot-Manager-Guide/index.rst

 .. image:: https://raw.githubusercontent.com/OtherRealms/Shot-Manager-/master/settings.JPG
 * **Switch to Primary**, make primary layer the active view layer when choosing shots.
 * **Keep in range**, view timeline to playhead when choosing shots.
 * **Unsaved layers default**,None, On and Off.
 The deafault state of view layers if they have no saved state for the active shot.
-Choose Off to avoid unsaved view layers from rendering.
+Choose Off to prevent unsaved view layers from rendering.

 Output Summary
 -------------